Everything is excellent at Aviv Hummus Bar on Capitol Hill — hummus, falafel, salad and more. But this reviewer’s favorite was the pita.

 The hummus: I love you, hummus, I’m just not in love with you.
 Not every hummus could live up to such exceptional pita, but this one does, mostly because it lacks the spread’s most common problems.
 There’s no harsh raw garlic flavor, no flecks of chickpea skin, no need to reach for the salt shaker, no silly accessories like roasted peppers or edamame or beets.
 It’s worth eating plain, but feels like a more complete meal when topped with sautéed mushrooms and onions or a few well-made falafel.
 Masabacha is a chunkier, warm hummus variant of coarsely mashed chickpeas, with a brighter lemony flavor than the smooth hummus; the server noted that it would be “very Israeli” to add a hard-boiled egg, although it’s so good without, the option felt like unnecessary lily-gilding.

 The everything else: The sole salad option — a plate of finely diced cucumber, yellow pepper, onion, parsley and tomato, with a lemon-olive-oil drizzle — is easily shareable between two or three people.
 Cheeps (the menu’s name for good, crispy fries) come with a cup of tahini for dipping and a generous layer of shawarma seasoning, which seems to include cardamom, black pepper, cumin and allspice, among other spices.
 As an appetizer, the cheeps can easily serve four.
 The falafel are available individually, in groups of three or seven with tahini, stuffed into a pita as a sandwich, or on a platter with salad and pita alongside.
 They’re just what falafel ought to be: crunchy outside, fluffy inside and lightly seasoned to perfectly accommodate a swoop of tahini on each bite.
-You won’t find soup, or dessert, or much in the way of drinks; just a few local beers, 14 Hands wine and a very spicy-sweet ginger ale.
+You won’t find soup, or dessert, or much in the way of drinks; just a few local beers, 14 Hands wine and a very spicy-sweet ginger beer from Georgetown-based Malus.

 Aviv Hummus Bar